 Otherwise, you could take one of two exciting tours.

-Firstly, you could head to Thingvellir National Park, one of the most beautiful, interesting and popular spots in Iceland, to enjoy an unconventional snorkelling tour.
-Equipped with a drysuit, you will enter the otherworldly Silfra ravine, and marvel over the 100 metres of visibility the site boasts, and its incredible underwater sites.
+Firstly, you could head to Thingvellir National Park, one of Iceland's most beautiful, interesting, and popular spots, to enjoy an unconventional snorkeling tour.
+Equipped with a drysuit, you will enter the otherworldly Silfra ravine and marvel over the 328 ft (100m) of visibility the site boasts and its incredible underwater sites.

 To make this even more exciting, Thingvellir is located between two tectonic plates, meaning you will technically be swimming between the continents.